 For instance, heart disease – the leading cause of death for women – can manifest with different symptoms in women compared to men.
 Men typically experience severe chest pain, while women may have more subtle signs such as fatigue, shortness of breath, or pain in the neck or jaw, leading to delayed diagnoses and treatment.

-The New Zealand Context
+The New Zealand context

 In New Zealand, the inclusion of women in clinical trials has generally followed international trends, including changes from the United States.
 However, detailed documentation on when New Zealand formally adopted these practices is limited.
 Before the 1990s, women were underrepresented in clinical trials here as well, due to concerns about reproductive health and hormonal variability, resulting in a lack of data on how treatments affected women.